mlswg/mls-architecture/draft-ietf-mls-architecture.md

    forward secrecy.

-If the Commit references an unknown proposal, group members may need to solicit the Delivery Service or other group members individually for the contents of the proposal.
+If the Commit references an unknown proposal, group members may need to solicit the DS or other group members individually for the contents of the proposal.

 ### Welcome Messages